Tamimah-Research/documentation/documentation.md

 -   `fix/{branch-name}` : When you are fixing a bug, the prefix of the branch should start with `fix` followed by a branch name which will represent the bug you are fixing

 -   `hotfix/{branch-name}` : `hotfix` prefix should be used if you are fixing a production bug which needs to be pushed immediately.
-This will be directly merged to UAT or STG branches and remerged to DEV branch later
+This will be directly merged to `master` or `STG` branches and remerged to `DEV` branch later

 Here's a diagram to visualize this strategy: